saitejas-janjur/Random_Walk/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a simple python program that generates radome points and plots it using `matplotlib`.
+This is a simple python program that generates radom points and plots it using `matplotlib`.
 <!-- GETTING STARTED -->
 ## Getting Started